polcak/jsrestrictor/website/content/posts/pt/support.md

 ### 4. Evaluation and porting of code from Brave

-Brave browser currently implements anti-fingerprinting techniques that aim at providing white lies about the browser environment.
+Brave browser currently implements anti-fingerprinting techniques that aim at providing little lies about the browser environment.
 We want to evaluate the messures and select techniques that are suitable for JShelter.